hyesu-jang/PhaRaO_gtsam/README.md

 ## Prerequisite
-1. [ROS](https://wiki.ros.org/noetic/Installation/Ubuntu) The code has been tested using ROS Noetic?
-(TODO)
+1. [ROS](https://wiki.ros.org/noetic/Installation/Ubuntu) The code has been tested using ROS Noetic
 2. [GTSAM](https://gtsam.org/)
    Use develop branch.